A554551N/RPGNotebook/BurningWheel/BurningDox/WorldNotes.md

 ## World Facts
 - Structures from the ancient past dot the land and sea.
 Why are they not right side up?
+- [[Megalostholos]] is an ancient isle near the supposed center of the world where the peoples of the isles would go to partake of the International Games.

 ## Terms
 ### Diaskedazo